ModByDaylight/Documentation/docs/Development/ModdingGuides/EmissionMaps.md

 EM Intensity can be changed in pretty much the same way, this will change the Intensity of the brightness.

-## Part 2: How to change the position of EM Maps
+## How to change the position of EM Maps

 1. Open your Dead By Daylight folder in UModel.